/

 Image credit: Firebase

 Firebase is a product by Google aimed at app developers.
-The design is built according to the main commandments of Material Design: intense colors (accent blue and shades of yellow for logo and icons), bright modern illustrations, etc. Note that each block of information is placed on a separate card – feature element of Material Design.
+The design is built according to the main commandments of Material Design: intense colors (accent blue and shades of yellow for logo and icons), bright modern illustrations, etc. Note that each block of information is placed on a separate card – a feature element of Material Design.

 Claris